-The purpose of this Grant Program is to provide assistance with appraisal cost for projects where the applicant needs an appraisal to begin negotiations with the landowner or assess viability of a project.
+Grant funds awarded in Grant Program 1 are for property appraisals.
+The purpose is to provide assistance with appraisal cost for projects where the applicant needs an appraisal to begin negotiations with the landowner or assess project viability.
 Completion or closing of the project is not required.

 - Maximum grant amount: \$3,500 per project or 50% of the appraisal cost, whichever is less. - A minimum of one-to-one (1:1) match requirement for grant funds.

-That is, an applicant must offer for appraisal costs at least \$1 in match funds for every \$1 of grant funds.
+That is, an applicant must offer for appraisal costs at least \$1 in match funds for every \$1 of grant funds. - Match funds may be from nonfederal or federal funding sources. - Appraisal Expense Date: See Table 1, page 4.